rayolop20/Alporo-Engine-Fork-/docs/README.md

 ### Features:

+You can create buttons in the scene that will show in orthogaphic mode in the game camera, there you can moddify them the way you want.

-- UI Butons Added (you can create on ImGuii Interface)
+- UI Butons Added (you can create on ImGui Interface)
 	* Butons Type:
 	- Canva
 	- Button